gauravmm/AbacusMachineSim/README.md

 Where `rem` is the function name, the function arguments are given as a comma-separated list of registers.
 The registers containing the return value are specified after the `->`.
 At the end of the function whatever the value stored in the return registers is passed to the calling function.

 Function calls are made as follows: `quo([1], [2]) -> [6], [8];`.
 Registers in the parenthesis are passed by value to the function, and the return values are copied to the source registers, overwriting whatever previous values were stored.

+### Recursion

+In actual abacus machines the function abstraction does not exist, and functions are implemented by "copying" the structure of the abacus machine into each place the function is invoked.
+To ensure that this language does not (accidentally) allow for an abacus machine with infinite states to be implemented, recursive calls (including mutual recursion) are not allowed.